emscripten-core/emscripten/site/source/docs/porting/setjmp-longjmp.rst

   em++ -fwasm-exceptions -sSUPPORT_LONGJMP=wasm test.cpp -o test.js

-There is one restriction for using WebAssembly EH-based support for exceptions and setjmp-longjmp at the same time.
+There is one specific restriction for using WebAssembly EH-based support for exceptions and setjmp-longjmp at the same time.
 You cannot call ``setjmp`` within a C++ ``catch`` clause.
 For example, the following will not work: